vjelic/omnistat-glog-fork/docs/metrics.md

 ## RAS

-RAS (Reliability, Availability, Serviceability) metrics provide information about ECC errors in different GPU blocks.
-There are three types of ECC errors:
+The RAS (Reliability, Availability, Serviceability) collection mechanism is an optional capability of the ROCm data collectors and provides information about ECC errors in different GPU blocks.
+There are three types of ECC errors available for tracking:
 - Correctable: Single-bit errors that are automatically corrected by the hardware.
 These do not cause data corruption or affect functionality.
 - Uncorrectable: Multi-bit errors that cannot be corrected by the hardware.